John H. Reagan: Return to public life

 To those who felt that the Reconstruction was unduly harsh, Reagan's prescience was hailed—he became known as the "Old Roman," a Texas Cincinnatus.
 He was part of the successful effort to remove Republican Edmund J. Davis from the governorship in 1874 after Davis attempted to remain in office illegally after losing the election.

-That year Reagan was elected to the Congressional seat he held before the war, and he served from March 4, 1875, to March 3, 1887.
+That year, Reagan was elected to the Congressional seat he held before the war, and he served from March 4, 1875 to March 3, 1887.
 In 1875, he was a delegate to the convention that wrote a new state constitution for Texas.
 In Congress, he advocated federal regulation of railroads and helped create the Interstate Commerce Commission.
 He also served as the first chairman of the Committee on Post Offices and Post Roads.

-Elected by the Texas State Legislature to the U.S. Senate in 1887 (serving March 4, 1887, to June 10, 1891), Reagan resigned to become chair of the Railroad Commission of Texas at the behest of his friend, Governor Jim Hogg.
+Elected by the Texas State Legislature to the U.S. Senate in 1887 (serving from March 4, 1887 to June 10, 1891), Reagan resigned to become chair of the Railroad Commission of Texas at the behest of his friend, Governor Jim Hogg.
 He chaired it until 1903, continuing to serve under governors Charles A. Culberson and Joseph D. Sayers.
 Hogg had run on a platform of state regulation of railroads.

 Conscious of the importance of recounting and interpreting history, Reagan founded the Texas State Historical Association.
 He also attended reunions of Confederate veterans in his state.
 He wrote his Memoirs, With Special Reference to Secession and the Civil War, published in 1905.
 Later that year, Reagan died of pneumonia at his home in Palestine, the last surviving member of Jefferson Davis' cabinet in the Confederate government.
 Reagan was buried in East Hill Cemetery in Palestine, Texas.